 During or after a show it might also be common for an animal to go off feed due to stress.
-When this happens, Bounds will use a paste like Vita Charge to relieve stress before the animal gets on the trailer.
+When this happens, Bounds will use a paste like Vita Charge (transitioned to Vita Charge® Gel July 2019) to relieve stress before the animal gets on the trailer.
 If the show is a two-day jackpot or a long wait until show day he suggests another dose of Vita Charge the night after the show.

 Most importantly, watch each animal for signs it is getting sick.
 Be sure to consult your veterinarian about what antibiotic you can give if you sheep or goat appears to be getting sick.
 Changes in climate and weather can make animals sick or stressed and a preventative shot will typically help.

 “There is no cookbook recipe that will guarantee you won’t have fungus or stress because it does depend on the individual animal,” Bounds says.
 “But if you’re taking necessary precautions in terms of disease prevention you’ll have a better show season.”